tmachyta/AirMood/README.md

 - Create a new airplane
 - Create a new airplane without adding air company
 - Update airplane by adding air company
-- Move airplane between companies
+- Move airplane by id between companies
 - Display all airplanes
 - Find airplane by id
 - Soft-Delete airplane by id